Ch2 Ancient to Modern World Y8 650-1750

-Henry VIII (28 June 1491 – 28 January 1547) was king of England from 21 April 1509 until his death.
-He was lord , and later king , of Ireland, as well as continuing the nominal claim by the English monarchs to the Kingdom of France.
-Henry was the second monarch of the Tudor dynasty , succeeding his father, Henry VII .
+Henry VIII of England Henry VIII (28 June 1491 – 28 January 1547) was King of England from 21 April 1509 until his death.
+He was Lord, and later assumed the Kingship, of Ireland, as well as continuing the nominal claim by the English monarchs to the Kingdom of France.
+Henry was the second monarch of the Tudor dynasty, succeeding his father, Henry VII.

-Charles V ( Spanish : Carlos I ; Dutch : Karel V ; German : Karl V. ; Italian : Carlo V ; French : Charles Quint ; 24 February 1500 – 21 September 1558) was ruler of the Holy Roman Empire from 1519 and, as Charles I , of the Spanish Empire from 1516 until his voluntary retirement and abdication in favor of his younger brother Ferdinand I as Holy Roman Emperor and his son Philip II as King of Spain in 1556.
-Charles was the eldest son of Philip the Handsome and Joanna the Mad .
-His grandmother was Isabella I of Castile .
-As the heir of three of Europe's leading dynasties—the House of Habsburg of the Habsburg Monarchy ; the House of Valois-Burgundy of the Burgundian Netherlands ; and the House of Trastámara of the Crowns of Castile and Aragon —he ruled over extensive domains in Central, Western, and Southern Europe; and the Spanish colonies in the Americas and Asia.
+Arms of Charles, Archduke of Austria, Duke of Burgundy, KG at the time of his installation as a knight of the Most Noble Order of the Garter Charles V (German: Karl V.; Spanish: Carlos I; Croatian: Karlo V; Dutch: Karel V; Italian: Carlo V; Czech: Karel V.; French: Charles Quint; 24 February 1500 – 21 September 1558) was ruler of the Holy Roman Empire from 1519 and, as Charles I, of the Spanish Empire from 1516 until his voluntary retirement and abdication in favor of his younger brother Ferdinand I as Holy Roman Emperor and his son Philip II as King of Spain in 1556.
+Charles was the heir of three of Europe's leading dynasties—the House of Habsburg of the Habsburg Monarchy; the House of Valois-Burgundy of the Burgundian Netherlands; and the House of Trastámara of the Crowns of Castile and Aragon—he ruled over extensive domains in Central, Western, and Southern Europe; and the Spanish colonies in the Americas and Asia.
+Charles V, Holy Roman Emperor

-The Franco-Ottoman alliance , also Franco-Turkish alliance , was an alliance established in 1536 between the king of France Francis I and the Turkish sultan of the Ottoman Empire Suleiman the Magnificent .
+The Franco-Ottoman alliance, also Franco-Turkish alliance, was an alliance established in 1536 between the king of France Francis I and the Turkish sultan of the Ottoman Empire Suleiman the Magnificent.
+Franco-Ottoman alliance